LydianMelody/vrc-pixie-emotes/README.md

 ## 🎵 Support

-If you find PIXIE helpful, cool!
-Have a lovely day!
+If PIXIE helped you, awesome — have a lovely day!

 ---